TuShArBhArDwA/AutoPress/docs/LLD.md

 ### A. Sequential Flow
 1. **Fetching**: Calls NewsAPI to retrieve Top Headlines for the `us` market.
 2. **Analysis**: Uses the `llama-3.1-8b-instant` model on Groq to evaluate the significance and momentum of each headline.
-3. **Cache Invalidation**: The system checks `articles.json`'s TTL (currently 30 minutes).
-If expired, the pipeline triggers.
+3. **Background Execution**: Runs completely asynchronously on `forceRefresh()` triggers, storing partial arrays in-memory to prevent frontend blocks.
-4. **Resilience**: Implements a `generateWithRetry` wrapper that rotates between multiple Groq API keys and handles exponential backoff.
+4. **Resilience**: Implements a `generateWithRetry` wrapper to combat Groq rate limits, automatically pacing 429 errors using exponential backoff.

 ### B. Discovery Engine
 - **Velocity Scoring**: Each article is assigned a `trendVelocity` (`hot`, `rising`, `steady`, or `outlier`).